 This Christmas the Church will need, in the words of St Paul in Romans 12.15, to ‘Rejoice with those who rejoice; weep with those who weep’.
 We will aim to celebrate where we can together in one place – but also embrace a wider community that wants to join in the celebration but may not be physically able – or emotionally ready – to do so.
 We hope that ‘Comfort and Joy’ will enable us to build a campaign that both enables us to reconnect with the rich and joyous traditions of the past and to offer God’s consoling love in the present.

-- New (12/11/20) Our evangelism team has pulled together some creative Christmas church evangelism ideas.
+- Our evangelism team has pulled together some creative Christmas church evangelism ideas.

 - In Somerset, Rural affairs adviser Rob Walrond will be producing – aided by a full cast – the ‘Real Nativity’, which is normally an outdoor nativity in a farm setting to which schools are invited.
-This year, it will be filmed on a farm and available for use from the end of November, in schools or worship services.
-This will be available here on the diocesan website, and on our YouTube page.
+This year, it has been filmed on a farm and is available for use in schools or worship services.
+This is available to download from our YouTube page.
+If you are interested in creating your own living nativity, please email Rural Affairs Adviser Rob Walrond.
+He has scripts, props, experience and a host of sheep jokes.

 - The diocesan Go team for children and young people are producing a daily video to guide you through Advent which will be available on Instagram and other social media channels.